Spring Outdoor Activities in Sonoma County

 But soon, you'll be smitten by the fun and ogling the views.
 Part of the challenge is just getting to the jump canopies, since eleven different platforms test your clambering skills, too, daring you to scale a skinny spiral staircase 30 feet up, and wobble across a 175-foot-long sky bridge.

-Many itineraries are available, but deep vineyard love, the ride through the town of Healdsburg and along Dry Creek Valley is unparalleled.
+Many itineraries are available, but for vineyard views the ride through the town of Healdsburg and along Dry Creek Valley is unparalleled.

 Your guide leads you on a picturesque 15-20 mile ride over gentle terrain, stopping for a picnic lunch at the winery of your choice.
 Your Trek hybrid style bike is built for comfort, and you go as fast or slow as you choose.